The Liesbeth Hoedemaeker-Cohen Fund & The H. Robert Cohen / RIPM Fund for IAML Congress Travel

 d) the number of times the applicant has attended a IAML Congress.

 3. One letter of reference submitted directly by its writer to the address below as an email attachment.

 Application materials should be emailed in PDF format to the President of IAML.

 Deadline for all application materials and announcements of the award winners will be determined by the Awards Committee.

 Awards Committee and Selection Process

-The Awards Committee is composed of six members: the President of IAML, one permanent committee member selected by the Director of RIPM, and four members selected by the IAML Board.
+The Awards Committee is composed of six members: the President of IAML, one permanent committee member selected by the Director of RIPM (who must have read-only access to the funds accounts), and four members selected by the IAML Board.
+The Director of RIPM may, at their discretion, invite one other person to attend the meetings in a non-voting capacity.
 Except for the permanent member, committee members serve for a term of three years and may not be reappointed for additional terms.